snowcatridge10/blog/index.md

 title: "My blog"
 ---

 I'm glad you are here.
-I plan to talk about random stuff
+I plan to talk about stuff